oroinc/documentation/user_guide_business_intelligence/reports/bi_use_custom_reports.rst

    Alternatively, hover over the |IcEllipsisH| **More Options** menu, and then click the |IcView| **View** icon.

    .. image:: /user_guide/img/business_intelligence/custom_reports_13.png
-      :alt: From the custom report view page
+      :alt: The view icon on the page of all reports

 3. On the report page, click **Edit** in the upper-right corner.